Where's Johnny?

 "Where's Johnny?" is the 55th episode of the HBO original series The Sopranos and the third of the show's fifth season.
 Written by Michael Caleo and directed by John Patterson, it originally aired on March 21, 2004.
-It is the only episode of the entire series in which Edie Falco does not appear.
+It is the only episode of the entire series in which Carmela Soprano (Edie Falco) does not appear.

+This episode was the most watched program on U.S. cable television on its original airing.